 2011 The New York premiere of David Adjmi's funny and savage portrait of civilized life, Elective Affinities, opens Off-Broadway.
 Starring Zoe Caldwell as witty octogenarian Alice Hauptmann, the site-specific production is performed in a townhouse on Manhattan's Upper East Side where an audience of 30 is served tea and sandwiches before being invited to join Caldwell in an intimate sitting room for the play.

 2015 Sheridan Smith stars in a sold-out revival of Funny Girl at London‘s Menier Chocolate Factory.
 Michael Mayer directs, with Harvey Fierstein penning a newly revised book.
 This is the first major London production of the musical since its original 1966 West End run with Barbra Streisand.
-The production will later transfer to the West End‘s Savoy Theatre.
+The production later transfer to the West End‘s Savoy Theatre.